SHACHAR KARIV

 Berkeley, Syngjoo Choi,

-parametric models of ambiguity aversion at the level of the individual subject.
+models of ambiguity aversion at the level of the individual subject.
+The assets

-The assets are Arrow securities corresponding to three states of nature, where
+are Arrow securities corresponding to three states of nature, where one state

-one state is risky with known probability and two states are ambiguous with
+is risky with known probability and two states are ambiguous with unknown

-unknown probabilities.
-We estimate two specifications of ambiguity aversion,
+probabilities.
+We estimate two specifications of ambiguity aversion, one kinked

-one kinked and one smooth that encompass many of the theoretical models in the
+and one smooth that encompass many of the theoretical models in the literature.

-literature.
-Each specification includes two parameters: one for ambiguity
+Each specification includes two parameters: one for ambiguity attitudes and

-attitudes and another for risk attitudes.
-We also estimate a three-parameter
+another for risk attitudes.
+We also estimate a three-parameter specification

 (underweighting/overweighting the probabilities of different payoffs).
 The